 The most common feature of an Oubliette, which distinguished it from other kinds of medieval dungeons, was that it did not have any exit door.
 Instead, it was accessible only from a hatch in a high ceiling.
 It could be constructed with the rest of the castle or separately.

-The Oubliette was a type of a medieval dungeon which was usually underground and was designed to isolate the prisoner completely from the outside world.
-It was usually a narrow vertical tunnel-like dungeon which had an opening only in the ceiling.
+The Oubliette was a room a kind of tiny medieval dungeon which was usually underground and was designed to isolate the prisoner completely from the outside world.
+It was usually a narrow vertical tunnel-like dungeon that had an opening only in a very high ceiling from the prisoners’ point of view.
 Sometimes, additional forms of torture were also used to increase the suffering of the prisoner.
-Oubliettes from the medieval times have been found throughout Europe.

 We hope you enjoyed this article on Oubliette Castle dungeons.
-Oubliette Castle dungeons were particularly bad places to find yourself in as they were confined and offered no chance of escaping.
-Being in a Oubliette dungeon would literally send you crazy.
-If you’d like to learn more about other gruesome medieval torture devices like the Oubliette dungeon please look at the the links at the bottom of this page.
-Or click on the images on the main torture device page.
+If you’d like to learn more about other gruesome medieval torture devices like the Oubliette dungeon please look at the links at the bottom of this page.